Brittany Klein: WPS

 Klein was selected 14th overall in the 2009 WPS Draft.
 For the 2009 season, she started every game and recorded a goal and 3 assists.
 Klein was also named an All-Star.

 Klein again made the Red Stars' opening day roster in 2010.
-Following the dissolution of Saint Louis Athletica in late May of 2010, the Red Stars released Klein in order to be able to sign Anita Asante, who had become a free agent along with the rest of Saint Louis' roster.
+Following the dissolution of Saint Louis Athletica in late May 2010, the Red Stars released Klein in order to be able to sign Anita Asante, who had become a free agent along with the rest of Saint Louis' roster.
 Red Stars President and General Manager, Marcia McDermott, said of Klein, "It's not easy to release a player of Brit's caliber and character.
 But with the unusual events in the past 10 days, we saw opportunities to address team needs."

 Klein signed with the Washington Freedom on June 29, 2010.
 She played in three matches, starting one.
 The Freedom lost in the first round of the playoffs to the Philadelphia Independence.